anapsix/dynamicinfradays/user/pages/01.home/_event/showcase.md

 #### Learn, share, experiment

-##### Looking to learn what it's like to run Docker, Mesos, etc. in production?
+##### Looking to learn how to go from Container 101 to doing this 'for real'?
 What the technical story is behind containers?
-How to go from Container 101 to doing this 'for real'?
-Where the experts see this technology going?
-And more..?
+What it's like to run Docker, Mesos, etc. in production?
+Where the experts see this technology going..?

 ### Mark your calendars: **June 5-6, 2015**